intel/document-automation/README.md

 This reference use case is an end-to-end reference solution for building an AI-augmented multi-modal semantic search system for document images (for example, scanned documents).
 This solution can help enterprises gain more insights from their document archives more quickly and easily using natural language queries.

 ## Solution Technical Overview
-Enterprises are accumulating a vast quantity of documents, a large portion of which is in image formats such scanned documents.
+Enterprises are accumulating a vast quantity of documents, a large portion of which is in image formats such as scanned documents.
 These documents contain a large amount of valuable information, but it is a challenge for enterprises to index, search and gain insights from the document images due to the reasons below:
 * The end-to-end (e2e) solution involves many components that are not easy to integrate together.
 * Indexing a large document image collection is very time consuming.
 Distributed indexing capability is needed, but there is no open-source solution that is ready to use.
 * Query against document image collections with natural language requires multi-modality AI that understands both images and languages.
 Building such multi-modality AI models requires deep expertise in machine learning.